 Where the entire taxable income of the trust is distributed to eligible beneficiaries, trustees are not subject to income tax but must still lodge an income tax return.
 The income is assessed in the hands of the beneficiaries.
-Where any income is not distributed to beneficiaries and is retained by the trust, the trustees are taxed at a rate of 33%.
+Where any income is not distributed to beneficiaries and is retained by the trust, if your trust earns \$10,000 or less in a tax year, you'll pay at a 33% rate.
+If your trust earns any more than that, you'll need to pay 39% (subject to exceptions).